l-winston/SLAM/README.md

 We give more weight to data that we know is more accurate by increasing the Kalman Gain associated with that measurement.

+We take the state of a system and use given information (ex. laws of physics) to extrapolate a predicted future state.

+Next, we take a measurement, tweak our estimation of the state, and then once again predict the future state.

 Estimation Algorithm
 ![Estimation Algorithm Picture](https://www.kalmanfilter.net/img/AlphaBeta/ex2_estimationAlgorithm.png "Estimation Algorithm Picture")